SmugTheKiler/why-javascript-and-not-java/README.md

 ***1.3 Million***, meaning there are more interesting packages for users to use, and to explore in their personal projects.

+*There are a bunch of more reasons to it, but these are what I belive the main ones.*

+ And yes, I can probably see why you chose Java.
+It's good for some things that JavaScript isn't (OOP), but I am unsure if the students will get to that anytime soon.

 ### Fun Fact: NPM is the biggest package registry in the World.

 My personal projects that are done with JavaScript: